 \item \textbf{False Cases of Critical Points:} This metric quantifies the incorrect detection or correspondence of critical points, including both false positives (spurious critical points) and false negatives (missing critical points).
-It is measured at two temporal scales: (a) Spatial level at time $t$ ($FC_t$). (b) Space--time level at time slab$[t_k,t_{k+1}]$ ($FC_s$). \item \textbf{Number of Trajectories:} The number of critical point trajectories formed by connecting critical points detected at each time step \(t\) through their correspondences across consecutive time slabs. \end{itemize}
+It is measured at two temporal scales: (a) spatial level at time $t$ ($FC_t$); (b) space-time level at time slab $[t_k,t_{k+1}]$ ($FC_s$). \item \textbf{Number of Trajectories:} The number of critical-point trajectories formed by connecting critical points detected at each time step $t$ through their correspondences across consecutive time slabs. \end{itemize}